orasik/aws_lambda_ftp_function/README.md

 - Save files to S3

 Later this will trigger another event on Lambda to parse these files and send data to API Gateway.
+**Make sure that S3 and Lambda are on the same region, otherwise Lambda event will not work.**

 Flow diagram: